yasglobal/make-paths-relative/README.md

 add_filter( 'srcset_paths_relative', '__return_false' );
 ```

-If you doesn't want to Make the Paths relative for srcset(Responsive Images)
+If you want to make plugin works and all the paths relative without going to
-so, just add this line in your theme's functions.php.
+check/visit Settings Page so, just add this line in your theme's functions.php.

 ```
-add_filter( 'srcset_paths_relative', '__return_false' );
+add_filter( 'make_paths_relative_activate_all', '__return_true' );
 ```

 **Note**: Make sure to check the settings Page.